Discover the new search and scenting dog sport. Dogs love it.

 Group Nosework practice sessions

 For teams that have completed the Introduction to Nose Work (odour) course.
-We meet regularly to practice with our dogs in different environments, and share learnings and training ideas.
+Depending on demand, we can meet to practice with our dogs in different environments, and share learnings and training ideas.
 It’s great fun even if you haven’t practiced much with your dog.
 For those interested in competing, it’s a great opportunity to brush up on skills.

 What’s so great about Nose Work